 There are many different ways to apply alcohol ink for alcohol ink art.
 The most common way is to use an applicator, like a brush or sponge.
 This allows you to control the amount of ink you’re applying and where you’re applying it.
 You can also create exciting effects using different applicators or multiple layers of ink.

-Another popular way to apply alcohol ink is to drip it onto the surface you’re working on.
+Another popular way to apply alcohol ink is to drip it onto your working surface.
 This can create interesting patterns and textures and can be a lot of fun to experiment with.
 You can also experiment with mixing different ink colors before you apply them to create unique color blends.

 Mix alcohol ink with other substances, like acrylic paint or resin, to create new effects.
-There are endless possibilities when it comes to designing with alcohol ink, so get creative and see what you can come up with.
+There are endless possibilities when it comes to designing with alcohol ink, so get creative and see what you can develop.

 What Is An Alcohol-Blending Solution